Note on crystallization for alternating particle chains: Setting and statement of main results

 As a consequence of Theorem \ref{thm-2}, the Riesz potentials $f_{11}(x)= f_{22}(x) = - f_{12}(x) = |x|^{-p}$ are minimized by the equidistant configuration for any $p>1$.
 The next result improves this result to the case $p \ge p_0$ where $p_0 \approx 0.655$ is the unique solution of

 In particular, this includes the case of the three-dimensional Coulomb potential. \begin{theorem}[Riesz potentials] Let

 where $p_0$ is the unique solution of \eqref{def-prho}.
-Then the equidistant configuration is the unique minimizer of $E_\FF$ at any scale. \end{theorem} We notice that the alternation of species is the only case where the minimizer does not have two points at the same location.
+Then the equidistant configuration is the unique minimizer of $E_\FF$ at any scale. \end{theorem} \begin{remark}[Non-optimality at any scale for different exponents] If we consider the anisotropic system where

+the crystallization on $e^\rho$ does not hold at any scale, contrary to what happens if $p=q$ as stated in Theorem \ref{thm-3}.
+Indeed, if $p>q$ (resp. $p<q$), the fact that $|x|^{-p}=o(|x|^{-q})$ as $|x|\to \infty$ (resp. as $|x|\to 0$) implies that there exists a density $\rho_0$ (resp. $\rho_1$) such that for all $\rho<\rho_0$ (resp. $\rho>\rho_1$), $e^\rho$ is not a minimizer of $E_\FF$ in $\mathcal{A}_N^\rho$ since the main term of the energy is then attractive for this range of densities. \end{remark} We notice that the alternation of species is the only case where the minimizer does not have two points at the same location.
 Indeed, if two points of the same kind are adjacent, it is sufficient to merge them in order to get an energy equal to $-\infty$.
 In order to improve Theorem \ref{thm-2} for non-summable potentials, the use of the homogeneity is a key point.
 In particular, Theorem \ref{thm-3} shows the maximality of the alternate equidistant configuration (with charges $\pm 1$), at any scale, for the standard Coulomb energy.
 Notice also that Theorem \ref{thm-3} is reminiscent of a result by Hubbard \cite{Hubbard} and Pokrovsky-Uimin \cite{PU78} on lattice spin systems (see also \cite{PB82}) but where the setting is slightly different: electrons are interacting through a Coulomb (or Riesz) interaction but a certain number of them are prescribed in a period and their presence at lattice sites are discussed.
 In a sense, there is no competition of two energies with totally opposite behavior in the latter as it is the case in our model.